-In assessing the potential for peat instability and subsequent construction methodologies and controls, the following activities and construction elements were considered (refer to Section 4.8) in relation to the current infrastructure layout:
+In assessing the potential for peat instability, and subsequent construction methodologies and controls, the following activities and construction elements were considered (refer to Section 4.8):

-- Access tracks, leading to turbines and a control building and substation compound, including: - upgrade of existing access tracks at discrete locations (existing access tracks 29 km); - construction of new access tracks and turning points, approximately 25.9 km (5.5 m wide (cut track) and 4.5 m wide (floating track) running surface with 0.5 m wide shoulders) and incorporate passing places, watercourse crossings, and any required service diversions; - Construction of temporary access tracks leading to borrow pits; - Excavation for turbine bases to a suitable bearing stratum (anticipated depth of 4.13 m and diameter of 22.5 m); - Construction (permanent) of:
+- Access tracks, leading to turbines, a control building and substation compound, including: - infrequent and minor upgrade of existing Operational Development tracks (11.4km); - full upgrade of existing Hydro Scheme track (existing access tracks 2.4km); - construction of 10.2km of new access tracks and turning heads, (4.5m wide running surface with 0.5m wide shoulders) incorporating passing places (18 No., each with an area of approximately 60m2) and watercourse crossings; - Construction of temporary access tracks, a temporary construction compound, lay down area and borrow pits; - Excavation for turbine bases (18 No.) to a suitable bearing stratum; - Construction (permanent) of: - turbine foundations and adjacent hardstandings (with an area of approximately 1875m2); - foundations for the substation compound; - on site underground cabling, connecting the wind turbines to the substation; - substation compound containing substation buildings; - Construction (temporary) of: - Temporary turbine hardstandings; - construction compound and lay down area;

-- 36 No. turbine bases and adjacent crane hardstandings (with an area of approximately 1971 m2 (temporary) and 3611 m2 (permanent)); - foundations for the control building and substation compound; - on site underground cabling, connecting the wind turbines to the substation; - control building and substation compound containing control and substation buildings, battery storage and comms mast; - Meteorological (met) masts; - Construction (temporary) of: - construction compound(s) (with an area of approximately 7500 m2); - laydown area(s); - concrete batching plant(s); - 9 No. borrow pits of varying dimensions.
+- concrete batching plant; - 8 No. borrow pits of varying dimensions (5 plus 3 hydro borrow pit search areas).

 It should be noted that temporary tracks to borrow pits have not been identified at this stage.
+The preferred access points will be identified following further detailed site investigation.